 Depression can look different to everyone.
 For me, it was the struggle to pull myself out of bed and get my kids off to school.
-It was at that time when I wanted to sink back into bed and sleep the day away.
+At that time, I wanted to sink back into bed and sleep the day away.
 Depression for me was wanting to hide inside whenever it got cold out.
 It was me not wanting to snowshoe or ski or do anything physical.
 Depression made me sad and unmotivated.

 Getting Out There

-One day, I had this pivotal moment in which I didn’t know what I would choose.
+One day, I had this pivotal moment where I didn’t know what I would choose.
 I was lying in bed, no longer able to sleep, with it still dark outside.
 I needed to find a way to get out of the house.

-As I walked for an hour along the back city streets, I watched the world wake up.
+As I walked along the back city streets for an hour, I watched the world wake up.
 I saw people get up and brush off their cars.
-I saw delivery trucks, and I saw people taking on the world one step at a time.
+I saw delivery trucks and people taking on the world one step at a time.
 Then, I returned home with a new sense of purpose and a spring in my step that I hadn’t felt for a long time.

 Help Your Mental Health This Winter

 I won’t sit here and tell you that I got better immediately.
-I will say that every time I felt a remote bit of sadness or lack of motivation, I put my snowshoes on and went out into the world.
+But, I will say that every time I felt a tiny bit of sadness or lack of motivation, I put my snowshoes on and went out into the world.

 Snowshoeing pushed me to be better in life.
 I absolutely feel that if I hadn’t gotten on my snowshoes this year, my world would be a lot different right now, with a lot more darkness.
 But, it opened something up inside me, and I didn’t feel alone anymore.

-This article was orginially published on Apr 20, 2015, and updated to include new information on December 8, 2020.
+This article was originally published on April 20, 2015, and updated to include new information on December 23, 2021.